-As a host you need to ensure that your guest possesses the relevant work permit and that he/she is properly informed about his/her insurance coverage.
+As a host you need to ensure that your guest has the relevant work permit and that he/she is properly informed about his/her insurance coverage.

-Upon receipt of your completed questionnaire, we contact your guest and do the application process directly with your guest.
+Upon receipt of your completed questionnaire, we will contact your guest and continue the application process directly with your guest.

 As a host you also need to create a "medarbejderstamkort".
-We need both the questionnaire and "medarbejderstamkort" to initiate the process.
+We need both the questionnaire and the "medarbejderstamkort" to initiate the application process.

 We will take care of the whole application process.
 We will of course keep you updated if problems should occur, but otherwise we will not contact you again before we have information as to when you and your guest may expect to receive the permit.